Politics of the United Kingdom: Northern Ireland parties

-The Democratic Unionist Party (DUP) had 8 MPs elected at the 2019 general election.
+The Democratic Unionist Party (DUP) had 5 MPs elected at the 2024 general election.
 Founded in 1971 by Ian Paisley, it has grown to become the larger of the two main unionist political parties in Northern Ireland.
 Sinn Féin MPs had 7 MPs elected at the 2019 election, but Sinn Féin MPs traditionally abstain from the House of Commons and refuse to take their seats in what they view as a "foreign" parliament.
+The unionist parties Ulster Unionist Party, Traditional Unionist Voice, crosscommunity Alliance Party and nationalist party SDLP also have Commons representation.

 Plaid Cymru

 Plaid Cymru has enjoyed parliamentary representation continuously since 1974 and had 4 MPs elected at the 2019 general election, though one was suspended.
 Following the 2007 Welsh Assembly elections, they joined Labour as the junior partner in a coalition government, but have fallen down to the third-largest party in the Assembly after the 2011 Assembly elections, and have become an opposition party.

 Other parliamentary parties

-The Green Party of England and Wales has had a single MP, Caroline Lucas, since 2010 and re-elected at the 2019 general election (the party previously had an MP in 1992; Cynog Dafis, Ceredigion, who was elected on a joint Plaid Cymru/Green Party ticket).
-It also has three seats on the London Assembly and over 500 local councillors as of May 2022.
+The Green Party of England and Wales had a single MP, Caroline Lucas, from 2010 until the 2024 UK general election (the party previously had an MP in 1992; Cynog Dafis, Ceredigion, who was elected on a joint Plaid Cymru/Green Party ticket).
+In the 2024 UK general election the Greens won four seats.
+It also has three seats on the London Assembly and over 800 local councillors as of May 2024.